Tanurgvns/SpliceVision/README.md

-# 🧬 SpliceVision
+# SpliceVision

-## Interactive Gene Splicing Analyzer
+## Interactive DNA Sequence Analysis Platform

-**SpliceVision** is an interactive bioinformatics web application built with **Python**, **Streamlit**, **Biopython**, and **Pandas**.
-The application enables users to upload DNA sequences in FASTA format and perform basic sequence analysis and splice-site detection through an easy-to-use web interface.
+SpliceVision is a bioinformatics web application developed in Python using Streamlit, Biopython, and Pandas.
+The application provides an interactive interface for basic DNA sequence analysis, enabling users to upload FASTA files or use a built-in example sequence for demonstration.

+The project is intended as an educational and exploratory tool for sequence analysis and molecular biology workflows.

 ---

 ## Features

-* 📂 Upload DNA sequences in FASTA format
+- Upload DNA sequences in FASTA format
-* ✅ Validate DNA sequences
-* 📏 Calculate sequence length
-* 🧬 Calculate GC content
+- Built-in example FASTA sequence for demonstration
+- DNA sequence validation
+- Sequence length calculation
-* 📊 Calculate AT content
+- GC and AT content analysis
-* 📈 Display nucleotide composition
+- Nucleotide composition analysis
-* 📉 Interactive nucleotide count visualization
+- Interactive nucleotide count visualization
-* 🔍 Detect canonical splice donor (GT) sites
-* 🔍 Detect canonical splice acceptor (AG) sites
+- Detection of canonical splice donor (GT) and acceptor (AG) motifs
+- Open Reading Frame (ORF) identification
+- DNA transcription to RNA
+- DNA translation into protein sequence
-* 📥 Download detected splice-site information as CSV
+- Export splice-site results as CSV

 ---

-## Technologies Used
+## Technologies

-* Python
+- Python
-* Streamlit
+- Streamlit
-* Biopython
+- Biopython
-* Pandas
+- Pandas
-* Git & GitHub

 ---